MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 ## Overview

 Build Insights, now integrated into Visual Studio, helps you optimize your build times--especially for large projects like triple-A games.
-When a large header file is parsed, and particularly when it's repeatedly parsed, there's an impact on build time.
+When a large header file is parsed, and especially when it's repeatedly parsed, there's an impact on build time.

 Build Insights provides analytics in the **Included Files** view, which helps diagnose the impact of parsing `#include` files in your project.
 It displays the time it takes to parse each header file and a view of the relationships between header files.